Introduction

 Figure 5: Stretcher support utilization rates in the static analysis.
 SOURCE: Kot Collection.

-In the fatigue analysis, a normative evaluation methodology was adopted for the useful life of the shell elements, which takes into account the existing stress concentrators and predictions of the number of cycles, the magnitude of the stresses and the variation in stresses in each element.
-As a result, UIs were found to be higher than admissible at the same points accused by the static analysis, as can be seen in Figures 6 and 7.
+Subsequently, in the fatigue analysis, a normative evaluation methodology was adopted for the service life of the shell elements, which takes into account existing stress concentrators and estimates of the number of cycles, the magnitude of the stresses, and the stress variations in each element.
+As a result, U_i values above the allowable limit were found at the same points identified by the static analysis, as shown in Figures 6 and 7.

 Figure 6: Bridge utilization rates in fatigue analysis.
 SOURCE: Kot Collection.